Hornets vs. Magic odds, prediction, time: 2026 NBA Play-In Tournament picks, April 17 bets by proven model

 SportsLine's model reveals its Charlotte Hornets vs. Orlando Magic predictions and Friday NBA Play-In Tournament picks

-Tip-off from Kia Center in Orlando, Fla., is set for 7:30 p.m.
+Tipoff from the Kia Center in Orlando, Fla., is set for 7:30 p.m.
 ET.
-The Magic lead the all-time series 67-63, but the Hornets have won three of four meetings this season.
 The Hornets are a 3.5-point favorite in the latest Hornets vs. Magic odds, while the over/under for total points scored is 218.5.
 Before making any Magic vs. Hornets picks, check out the Hornets vs. Magic predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.